Qowaiv/qowaiv-validation/src/Qowaiv.Validation.TestTools/README.md

 # Qowaiv.Validation Test Tools

-These test tools help writing meaningful tests an asserting the state of a `Result` or `Result<T>`.
+These test tools help to write meaningful tests and assert the state of a `Result` or `Result<T>`.
 The syntax is inspired by [FluentAssertions](https://fluentassertions.com).

 These assertions could look like this: